Mat-Su CNA Training Program

-A New Nurse Aide Training Program in the Mat-Su Valley
+A New Certified Nursing Aide Training Program in the Mat-Su Valley

 Make a Difference

-The Mat-Su CNA Training Program is a combination of classroom instruction, hands-on learning in a skills lab, and clinical training where you will interact directly with residents and patients.
+We offer a six-week training program that combines classroom instruction, hands-on learning in a skills lab, and clinical training where you will interact directly with residents and patients.
 After completing the program, you will be able to apply for testing with the Alaska Board of Nursing to obtain your Nurse Aide Certification in Alaska.

 Your Success Starts Here

 As a Nurse Aide, you can work in a variety of settings: home health, assisted living, hospitals, skilled nursing, long-term care, sub-acute and acute care facilities, and more.

 Invest in Yourself